paulfioravanti/steno-dictionaries/dictionaries/README.md

     diagonally up in steno order
   - `SW*` + letter: grave accent as the `SW` pattern looks like it goes diagonally down in steno order

-- **Code**: containing code- and programming-related outlines.
-Plover's default dictionary already contains a lot of tech-related outlines, including shell commands, so this dictionary does not repeat them, but only contains new entries.

 - **[Emoji][]**: containing single-stroke outlines for my more frequently used emoji.
 I know there are